Want to make some sloe gin?

 Another bone of contention.
 1 liter of gin will actually make 2 liter bottles of sloe gin as the sloes take up half of the space.
 Some websites say cheap gin makes cheap sloe gin, but others say the tastes of the sloes is strong enough to overwhelm the flavor anyway.
 You decide.
 I went somewhere in the middle with a bottle of Gordon’s London gin.

 So the actually picking part.
 My friend Jake and his little daughter took me to a particularly fruitful location in-between Hitchin and Pirton in Hertfordshire where the south facing side of the footpath had allowed the sloes to fatten up in the sunshine, with the best bushes being in natural dips where they had been better watered too.
+NB.
+Hitchin is where doctor foster was filmed and is also well-known for its lavender and sunflower fields.

 Take along a strong carrier bag or better still a big Tupperware container with 450g being about right to half fill a 1 liter Kilner bottle when you get back home.
 As it’s never easy to determine weight when standing without scales on a footpath I picked a bit extra just in case and needed up with 1.2kg!